facebookresearch/nevergrad/docs/parametrization.md

 We provide tooling for this situation.
 Go through these steps to instrument your code:
  - **identify the variables** (parameters, constants...) you want to optimize.
  - **add placeholders** to your code.
 Placeholders are just tokens of the form `NG_ARG{name|comment}` where you can modify the name and comment.
 The name you set will be the one you will need to use as your function argument.
 In order to avoid breaking your code, the line containing the placeholders can be commented.
-To notify that the line should be uncommented for instrumentation, you'll need to add "@nevergrad@" at the start of the comment.
+To notify that the line should be uncommented for parametrization, you'll need to add "@nevergrad@" at the start of the comment.
 Here is an example in C which will notify that we want to obtain a function with a `step` argument which will inject values into the `step_size` variable of the code:
 ```c
 int step_size = 0.1
 // @nevergrad@ step_size = NG_ARG{step|any comment}